Deltares/hydromt/docs/guides/plugin_dev/custom_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 When building a model from scratch, the first thing you should do is take inventory of what your components need.
-As already mentioned most of the behaviour will be defined in the components, but over arching functionality that doesn't necessarily belong to a single component such as for example adding perturbations for a sensitivity analysis can still be defined in the Model class itself.
+As already mentioned most of the behaviour will be defined in the components, but overarching functionality that doesn't necessarily belong to a single component such as for example adding perturbations for a sensitivity analysis can still be defined in the Model class itself.